We’ll talk about SaaS content writing, but first let me drop a scenario at your doorstep:

 How to write content for Job-to-be-Done keywords

 If you’re selling a project management tool, the job isn’t just “managing projects.”
+That’s too broad.
+Too boring.

-- What problem were you trying to solve when you started looking for a tool like ours
+- What problem were you trying to solve when you started looking for a tool like ours?

 - How does our product make your life easier?